chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

   return Combine(points)
 ~~~~~

-# Authenticated Threshold Secret Sharing with Random Tags {#rvtss}
+## Authenticated Threshold Secret Sharing with Random Tags {#rvtss}

 An authenticated threshold secret sharing scheme with random tags, denoted RVTSS, is parameterzed by a
 prime-order group G and its scalar field F that implements the abstraction described in {{dep-pog}}.
-The RVTSS scheme in this section is based on Pedersen's scheme from {{Pedersen}}.
+The RVTSS scheme in this section is based on Pedersen's scheme from {{?Pedersen=DOI.10.1007/3-540-46766-1_9}}.
 In particular,
 using G and F, the RandomShare, Share, and Recover functions are implemented as follows.

 ~~~~~